 The situation is evolving and you should keep tabs on the latest news if you are planning on traveling to China so you know what to expect.
 As of April 27, 2020:

 Although measures are easing in the hardest hit areas near Wuhan and Hubei and provinces are lowering alert levels, many transport hubs, including air and rail are running in a limited capacity as people begin to return to work.
 Schools and businesses have reopened throughout China and there is some sense of things returning to some degree of normalcy.
 But most importantly, China has shifted its focus from coronavirus cases inside the country to those arriving from abroad.

-At this time, China has suspended the entry of most foreign nationals, even those holding resident visas or port visas.
+At this time, China has suspended the entry of most foreign nationals.
 Diplomatic, service, and C Visas are exempted from the ban as well as any new visas obtained from overseas Chinese embassies or consulates after the date of the announcement of the ban (March 26, 2020)

 Different quarantine policies apply in many provinces and they can be placed with little or no advance notice.
 You can see a comprhensive list of the latest travel policies including for Beijing and Shanghai here.

 The US State Department's highest-level travel warning Level 4 for China Do Not Travel still stands.